LogtalkDotOrg/logtalk3/tools/code_metrics/NOTES.md

 Excluding code from analysis
 ----------------------------

-A set of options are available to specify code that should be excluded when applying code metrics:
+A set of options is available to specify code that should be excluded when applying code metrics:

 - `exclude_directories(Directories)`